mpaviotti/mpaviotti.github.com/phd.markdown

 this you are very welcome to get in touch.

-The application process goes via the School of Computing where you are required to write a mini essay (Research Proposal, 3/4 pages at least).
-The only purpose of this essay is to understand what your interests are and if I can be a good supervisor to you. **It is not a test!**
+The application process goes via the School of Computing where you are required to write a mini essay (Research Proposal, 5/6 pages at least) about the research you wish to conduct under my supervision.
+One of the purposes of this essay is to understand what your interests are and if I can be a good supervisor to you.
+**It is not a test**.

 If you do not know how to write a Research Proposal check this [Youtube Video](https://www.youtube.com/watch?v=s5nLdm4Dt-0) out first, then send me the